Sudo-psc/openEMR/README.md

 ## Getting Started

-1. Copy `.env.example` to `.env` and set strong passwords for the database and initial OpenEMR user.
+1. Copy `.env.example` to `.env` and set strong passwords for the database, CouchDB and the initial OpenEMR user.
 2. Start the services:
    ```bash
    docker-compose up -d